LibraryCarpentry/lc-shell/episodes/02-counting-mining.md

 Open both files in a text editor (Notepad++, Atom, Kate, whatever you prefer) or Excel-like program to see the difference between searching strings and searching whole words using `grep`.

-**DATA CAPTURE**

-At this point, I'd like you to describe on your sticky note, briefly, a use case for this that might change your practice.